 2. You need to feel the business will be well looked after

-Succession planning can be particularly important for small family-owned businesses, things like restaurants and coffee shops.
-Lots of these business owners would be proud to pass the enterprise on to their children.
-However, they could have different career aspirations, so might not want to take over the day-to-day running of the business.
+Succession planning can be particularly important for small family-owned businesses, like independent restaurants, coffee shops and farms.
+Many of these proud business owners intend to pass on their enterprise over to the children.
+However, the children could have different career aspirations, so might not want to take over the day-to-day running of the business.

 3. You might finding yourself leaving it until it’s too late